guinetn/basecamp/assets/slides/cloud/containers_kubernetes.md

 https://kubernetes.io/

-open-source orchestration tool for automation: deployment, management and monitoring of containerized applications, workloads and services.
+2015 Google open-source orchestration tool for automation: deployment, management and monitoring of containerized applications, workloads and services.
 All cloud providers are offering their own branded versions of Kubernetes, including Google, Microsoft, Amazon

+Automate deployments, management, networking, scaling and availability of containerized applications.

 - kubernetes master
     API server that communicates with kubelets to ensure that packages are running as it should.